-Several years ago you would have had a very difficult time getting to Xcalak via overland transportation.
+Up until the 1990s one would have had a very difficult time getting to Xcalak via overland transportation.
 In 1998 the road linking Xcalak and Highway 307 was paved which dramatically cut down travel time.
-The road into Xcalak has been paved – it used to be dirt several years ago.
+And the road into Xcalak is also paved – it used to also be dirt.

-For tourists, by far the easiest and cheapest way to get to Xcalak from the rest of the Yucatan is by rental car.
-From Cancun, Highway 307 is split and double lanes on both sides of the highway to just south of Playa Del Carmen.
+For travelers, by far the easiest and cheapest way to get to Xcalak from the rest of the Yucatan is with a rental car.
+From Cancun, Highway 307 is a very good highway (no potholes) with double lanes on both sides of the highway as far as just south of Playa Del Carmen.

-Some can be quite harmful to your car if you do not slow for them.
-Also note that you may see signs for these speed bumps and then the actual bumps will not be there.
+Some can be quite harmful to the underside of cars if one does not slow for them.
+Sometimes you may see signs for speed bumps but then the actual bumps will not be there.
 Or worse yet, I found several bumps that were the same color as the road and there weren’t any warning signs.
 The best advice I can give is to keep a careful eye on the road.
-You will find that drivers sometime seem to be willing to take chances when passing other cars.

-There are several police checkpoints on the way down from Cancun to Xcalak.
+Several police checkpoints are located on the way to Xcalak from Cancun.
 Most of the time they will waive you through.
-Their main concern is that you may be carrying drugs.
-I was stopped once, stepped out of the car and opened the trunk for them to ruffle through my bags.
-Satisfied I wasn’t carrying any drugs they said to continue on.
-These check points may look intimidating, however if you try speaking to the officers, usually they will relax and start talking to you.
+Their primary concern is to locate vehicles ferrying drugs.
+I was stopped only once, I immediately stepped out of the car and opened the trunk for them to riffle through my bags.
+Satisfied I wasn’t carrying any drugs they motioned me to continue.
+These check points may look intimidating, however if you try speaking to the officers, usually they will relax and be more friendly to you.
 This makes for a much more pleasant encounter.

 Chartered flights might be available to Xcalak from Cancun (there is a small airstrip just south of town).
 One such charter company is called AeroCosta based in Cancun.
 For the latest availability, call them at +52 998 884 0383.